Skip to content

 }

-Only the process that called connect should call receive — see Channel lifecycle for the full ownership rules.
+Only the process that called connect should call receive — see Channel lifecycle for the full ownership rules, and Choosing your model if you would rather select on the subject alongside your own messages.